Few Things You Should Never Do in Malaysia

 1. Showing inappropriate gestures

-Now, a gesture which is appropriate in a country could be obscene for the other nation.
-Talking about Malaysia, here are a few gestures that you should forget doing here, even if it’s your habit-
+Now, a gesture that is appropriate in one country could be obscene in another nation.
+Talking about Malaysia, here are a few gestures that you should forget doing here, even if it’s your habit:

-• You must have heard several times that head is considered as a sacred part in the body as it lies on the top.
+• You must have heard several times that the head is considered a sacred part of the body, as it lies on the top.
 Following this ideology, Malaysians do not like touching an adult’s head or transferring an object overhead.

-• Many locals get offended with the gesture of pounding your fist into the other hand.
+• Many locals get offended by the gesture of pounding your fist into the other hand.

-• Do not eat with your left hands as it is related with bathroom behaviours.
+• Do not eat with your left hand, as it is related to bathroom behaviors.

 2. Carrying drugs

 The most serious of all is carrying drugs into the country.
-Passing the drugs through international borders in here is a non-negotiable offence.
-Even if you are not consuming it, simply keeping in your personal belongings could land you in jail or slap you with a hefty fine or treat you with merciless penalty.
+Passing the drugs through international borders in here is a non-negotiable offense.
+Even if you are not consuming it, simply keeping it in your personal belongings could land you in jail, slap you with a hefty fine, or treat you with a merciless penalty.

 3. Public display of affection

-Excessive affection in public like kissing and hugging is an indecorous act.
-Signs and boards are put around telling to refrain from all such intimate make-out sessions, even if you are in trains, buses or taxis.
-Locals, especially conservative ones would give you an eye if you do not take the gender-based considerations into account, which also includes not shaking hands with the opposite gender unless they offer to do so.
+Excessive affection in public, like kissing and hugging, is an indecorous act.
+Signs and boards are put around telling people to refrain from all such intimate make-out sessions, even if you are in trains, buses or taxis.
+Locals, especially conservative ones, would give you an eye if you do not take the gender-based considerations into account, which also includes not shaking hands with the opposite gender unless they offer to do so.
 And thus, the best way to address the opposite sex is to smile and greet with hands on the side.

 4. Hiring an unmetered taxi

-The taxis are the budget transfer options in Malaysia, however, you may encounter certain cabbies who are unwilling to turn on the metre.
+The taxis are the budget travel options in Malaysia.
+However, you may encounter certain cabbies who are unwilling to turn on the metre.
 Make sure they turn it on before you sit inside the taxi and are ready to travel.
 If they resist, drop the idea of travelling with them.
-As a choice, you can make the process easier with buying the taxi coupons at counters within Kuala Lumpur International Airport (KLIA), KL Sentral station and bus terminals or else installing a taxi app.
+As a choice, you can make the process easier by buying the taxi coupons at counters within Kuala Lumpur International Airport (KLIA), KL Sentral station and bus terminals or else installing a taxi app.

 5. Criticising the local cuisine

 Malaysians are proud of their food.
-From the quintessential dish of rice, prawn, eggs, cucumber Nasi lemak to mountain-like dessert Ais Kacang, the country has a vast array of cuisine.
-There is a lot of dedication that goes behind in the kitchen in cooking these rich dishes.
+From the quintessential dish of rice, prawn, eggs, cucumber Nasi lemak to mountain-like dessert Ais Kacang.
+The country has a vast array of cuisine.
+There is a lot of dedication that goes behind in cooking these rich dishes.
 And when it comes to giving feedback on the taste and flavours, do not be harsh.
-Because they love their food and an insult to it would hurt the national pride.
+Because they love their food, and an insult to it would mean hurting their national pride.

 6. Travelling alone at night

 The country is safe, except in cases where you are careless and could be an easy target for muggers.
-Beware of the pickpockets during shopping or strolling in markets.
-Especially at night, get yourself a company of family, friends or trusted one.
-Choose well-lit and crowded paths.
-And instead of walking, prefer to ride.
+Beware of the pickpockets while shopping or strolling in markets.
+Especially at night, see that you travel with your family, friends or a trusted one.
+Choose to travel in well-lit and crowded paths.
+And instead of walking, opt to travel by a vehicle.

 7. Sightseeing without an umbrella

 Thanks to the tropical location of the country, the rains come short, sudden and heavy.
-So, if you are a traveller who is on foot, exploring the cities and trying hands on different food, an umbrella could save you from the wrath of monsoon.
+So, if you are a traveller who prefers exploring the cities on foot and trying different food items, an umbrella could save you from the wrath of monsoon.

 8. Talking about religion or race

-Malaysia is comprised of three main races; Malays, Chinese and Indians.
+Malaysia is comprised of three main races – Malays, Chinese and Indians.
 It is their beauty that all of them blend and live harmoniously without any differences.
-They do not discuss the variance and thus religion is somewhere a sensitive topic.
-So, do not put yourself into the spotlight by bringing out religion and stirring up racial tension.
+They do not discuss the variance, and thus religion is considered a sensitive topic.
+So, do not put yourself into the spotlight by bringing out the topic of religion and stirring up racial tension.

 9. Speaking ill of the government

-This is another concern when you are in Malaysia and that is to not question the Prime Miniter/ the government, There are several incidences in the past where you can witness how people have to face charges and punishments for expressing sad opinions on the government.
-Even a few popular websites are blocked in the nation for dissenting the local politics.
+This is another concern when you are in Malaysia, and that is not to question the Prime Minister or the government.
+There are several incidents in the past where you can witness how people have faced charges and punishments for expressing sad opinions on the government.
+Even a few popular websites are blocked in the nation for dissenting from the local politics.
 You can surely discuss amongst yourselves but don’t be too vocal in public.

 10. Taking durian to hotels

-This tropical oval fruit is banned at hotels and airports of Malaysia because of its strong pungent and lingering smell.
+This tropical oval fruit is banned at hotels and airports of Malaysia because of its strong, pungent, and lingering smell.
 The stench stays on for a longer time and on everything, it comes in contact with.
-But if you are fond of these, grab a Durian dish like pancakes which have a decent scent and good as a souvenir.
+But if you are fond of these, grab a Durian dish like pancakes, which have a decent scent and are good to carry as a souvenir.

 11. Getting into houses with shoes on

-Drop your shoes outside the doors; this is an etiquette which is followed around households or place of worship.
+Drop your shoes outside the doors; this is an etiquette that is followed around households or places of worship.
 People find it rude to wear shoes inside and carry the dirt on fresh mats.
-Contact the Airbnb owner for any such implications if they have in their homes.
+Contact the Airbnb owner for any such implications if they have them in their homes.

 12. Underestimating the time on the road

-It might look that with such widespread and efficient transport, you can reach airports in the wee of time.
+It might look like that with such widespread and efficient transport system, you can reach airports in the wee time of the night.
 But that’s not the case.
 At peak hours, Malaysia is infamous for its congested roads.
 So, to avoid delays like missed flights, we would suggest taking a cab hours before, calculating the traffic time.

 Leave a Reply